sibirbil/marsopt/docs/source/getting_started.md

 `marsopt` provides an easy-to-use interface for **minimizing** or **maximizing** any user-defined objective (or loss) function, commonly found in **machine learning** or **deep learning** workflows.
 If you have ever tuned parameters like **learning rate**, **number of layers**, **dropout rates**, or **optimizer types**, you know how crucial and time-consuming this step can be.
 By leveraging adaptive sampling, `marsopt` can help you **explore** the parameter space broadly in the beginning and **exploit** promising areas in later iterations.

-In this guide, we will:

-1. Install and import `marsopt`.
-2. Define a custom objective function that represents a real-world training scenario.
-3. Set up and configure a `Study`.
-4. Run the optimization.
-5. Inspect results and interpret them for further improvements.

 ---

 ## 2. Installation